victorcouste/trino-dbt-demo/README.md

       schema: public
 ```

-Finaly, we need also to define a [dbt Macro](https://docs.getdbt.com/docs/building-a-dbt-project/jinja-macros#macros) to change the way dbt generate and use a new schema (the change between BigQuery and PostgreSQL) in a model.
+We need also to define a [dbt Macro](https://docs.getdbt.com/docs/building-a-dbt-project/jinja-macros#macros) to change the way dbt generate and use a new schema (the change between BigQuery and PostgreSQL) in a model.
 Macro file [generate_schema_name.sql](https://github.com/victorcouste/trino-dbt-demo/blob/main/macros/generate_schema_name.sql).

 ```
 {% macro generate_schema_name(custom_schema_name, node) -%}